spacecheese/bluez_peripheral/docs/source/characteristics_descriptors.rst

 Normally you can ignore these options however one notable exception to this is when the size of you characteristic exceeds the negotiated Minimum Transfer Unit (MTU) of your connection with the remote device.
 In this case bluez will read your characteristic multiple times (using the offset option to break it up).
-This can be a problem if your characteristic exceeds 48 bytes in length (this is the minimum allowed by the Bluetooth specification) although in general most devices have a larger default MTU (on the Raspberry Pi this appears to be 128 bytes).
+This can be a problem if your characteristic exceeds 48 bytes in length (this is the minimum allowed by the Bluetooth specification) although in general most devices have a larger default MTU.

 You may also choose to use these options to enforce authentication/ authorization.
 The behavior of these options is untested so if you experiment with these or have experience working with them a GitHub issue would be greatly appreciated.